guyon-it-consulting/aws-datazone-view-custom-subscription/README.md

   - [ ] Remove ResourceLink
   - [ ] Revoke Grants on datazone _usr
 - [ ] What if the view is updated
+- [ ] Switch role inline policy to custom managed policy, in order to not block the environment deletion
+- [ ] Keep track of all subscriptions (including Glue Table managed assets) in order to properly handle unsubscribe actions.

 ## Warning